-I am a freelance science writer, digital strategist, and strategic communications professional.
-I belong to the National Association of Science Writers, the Society of Professional Journalists, and the Society for Neuroscience.
-I earned my BS from MIT in Brain and Cognitive Science and my MS in Neuroscience from Georgetown University.
+I’m also a trained neuroscientist; I earned my BS from MIT in Brain and Cognitive Science and my MS in Neuroscience from Georgetown University.
 A freelance writer since 2013, I also have 10+ years of research experience from MIT, Harvard Medical School, and Georgetown.
 In 2020, I founded my own science communications company, Fancy Comma, LLC.

 If you’d like to learn more about me, you can watch this intro video I made for Upwork, or keep scrolling for a longer bio.